-In Sierra Club v.
-Morton, the U.S. Supreme Court held that environmental well-being, like economic well-being, may be the basis of an injury in fact sufficient to establish standing.
-The Court reasoned that: "Aesthetic and environmental well-being, like economic well-being, are important ingredients of the quality of life in our society, and the fact that particular environmental interests are shared by the many rather than the few does not make them less deserving of legal protection through the judicial process." \\E\\ argued that the rate increase would diminish the use of recycled goods, increase the amount of litter on a nationwide basis, and would cause an increase in the amount of litter in the forests and streams in the Washington, DC, area.
-To establish their personal interest, the students alleged that they used the forests and streams in the Washington, DC, area for camping and hiking.
-In granting the law students standing, the U.S. Supreme Court clarified that standing is not to be deemed simply because many people suffer the same injury.
-Moreover, the Court held that the test for standing is qualitative, not quantitative.
-The magnitude of a plaintiff's injury in fact is not relevant for standing purposes, rather, it is only critical that an injury itself exists.
+In United States v.
+Students Challenging Regulatory Agency Procedures (SCRAP I),87 the U.S. Supreme Court further clarified several elements of the standing requirement.88 In SCRAP I, a group of law students contested a rate increase on recycled goods proposed by the Interstate Commerce Commission.89 The students argued that the rate increase would diminish the use of recycled goods, increase the amount of litter on a nationwide basis, and would cause an increase in the amount of litter in the forests and streams in the Washington, DC, area.90 To establish their personal interest, the students alleged that they used the forests and streams in the Washington, DC, area for camping and hiking.91 In granting the law students standing, the U.S. Supreme Court clarified that standing "is not to be deemed simply because many people suffer the same injury."92 Moreover, the Court held that the test for standing is qualitative, not quantitative.93 The magnitude of a plaintiff's injury in fact is not relevant for standing purposes, rather, it is only critical that an injury itself exists.